MonetaryUnit (MUE) Price Hits $0.0032 on Major Exchanges

 According to CryptoCompare, “MonetaryUnit is a cryptocurrency based on the Quark encryption algorithm.
 MUE can be sent anywhere for a low fee and offers a in-wallet blockchain messaging system.Click here for Masternode stats.”

-It is usually not presently possible to purchase alternative cryptocurrencies such as MonetaryUnit directly using US dollars.
-Investors seeking to acquire MonetaryUnit should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase MonetaryUnit using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as MonetaryUnit directly using US dollars.
+Investors seeking to acquire MonetaryUnit should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, GDAX or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase MonetaryUnit using one of the exchanges listed above.

 Receive News & Updates for MonetaryUnit Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for MonetaryUnit and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.